ConnectedLib/course-in-a-box/modules/basics/_posts/2001-02-03-foundation-of-teen-services.md

 If your library's teen services were focused fully on the teens and the community instead of the library, what would your vision be?
 It might be something like, “Where teens find possibilities,” or “Guaranteeing teens succeed,” or “Building community through learning, creating, and opportunity.”

 As you write your vision, don't think about how the library benefits from building connected learning-based teen services.
 Focus instead on what the benefit(s) are to teens and the community.
-As you continue with the materials in this module, return to your vision and make any changes that you think help your library create a foundation of CL for all teen programs and services.
+As you continue with the materials in this module, return to your vision and make any changes that you think help your library create a foundation of connected learning for all teen programs and services.

 </div>